The view down the Giant Steps in Paradise Valley

 Good signage when you reach the intersection to Sentinel Pass

-View from the bridge on the route back to Lake Annette
+View from the bridge on the hike back to Lake Annette

 Visit the Giant Steps near the Paradise Valley Campground